downtown peninsula

 The village blossomed in the mid-1800s thanks to the railroad.
 In 1853, renowned education reformer Horace Mann became the first president of Antioch College, Yellow Springs’ historic liberal arts school.
 Well over a century and a half later, Antioch College is still there, now joined by colorful storefronts that pepper the downtown and serve visitors who travel to enjoy the area’s romantic waterfalls, babbling brooks and lush forests.

-“The glen is my little place in the world,” says Jenny Cowperthwaite, who was born in Yellow Springs in 1956.
-She’s the executive director and former owner of Little Art Theatre, which opened in 1929 and now shows independent, foreign, documentary and classic films, as well as a few mainstream ones.
+“The glen is my little place in the world,” Jenny Cowperthwaite said in 2017.
+She is the former executive director and former owner of Little Art Theatre, which opened in 1929 and shows independent, foreign, documentary and classic films, as well as a few mainstream ones.

 “I see Little Art as a service to the community.
-It’s entertainment, but it’s also educational,” says Cowperthwaite, who began working at the theater at age 15.
-“My father, who’s 93, and I were recently talking about everything offered in this village of less than 4,000 people.
-It’s unbelievable.”
+It’s entertainment, but it’s also educational,” said Cowperthwaite, who began working at the theater at age 15.

-Those offerings include mid-20th-century antiques store Atomic Fox, the geek-culture-paradise Dark Star Books and Winds Cafe.
+Those offerings include the geek-culture-paradise Dark Star Books and Winds Cafe.
 The latter opened in 1977 as a collectively owned and operated restaurant.
-Current owner Mary Kay Smith says the place has been sourcing ingredients from local farmers and baking its own bread long before it became trendy.
-“The Winds is a sort of evolution of the American culinary scene,” she says.
+Current owner Mary Kay Smith said in 2017 the restaurant was sourcing ingredients from local farmers and baking its own bread long before it became trendy.
+“The Winds is a sort of evolution of the American culinary scene,” she said.
 Little Art Theatre, 247 Xenia Ave., Yellow Springs 45387, 937/767-7671, littleart.com; Winds Cafe, 215 Xenia Ave., Yellow Springs 45387, 937/767-1144, windscafe.com

 Yellow Springs Brewery

 Yellow Springs Brewery: This spot is an amalgam of great beer, art and atmosphere.
 Popular brews include the Captain Stardust Saison and American Zoetic Pale Ale.
-“We opened in April 2013, and after the first six weeks we had to close the taproom for 10 days because we literally ran out of beer,” says Lisa Wolters, who owns the place with her husband, Nate Cornett.
+“We opened in April 2013, and after the first six weeks we had to close the taproom for 10 days because we literally ran out of beer,” Lisa Wolters said in 2017.
+She owns the place with her husband, Nate Cornett.
 305 Walnut St., Yellow Springs 45387, 937/767-0222, yellowspringsbrewery.com

 Sunrise Cafe: This eatery opened in 1948, but chef and co-owner Brian Rainey and his wife, Amy, bought it in 2004.
 The menu here swings from pancakes to Thai peanut tofu.
-“Our main focus is local and organic, but it’s a melting pot,” says Rainey, who pays tribute to such diversity in the Vick Burger, a chef’s-choice, anything-goes creation named for Vick Mickunas, a DJ at Yellow Springs’ WYSO.
+The local and organic menu pays tribute to such diversity in the Vick Burger, a chef’s-choice, anything-goes creation named for Vick Mickunas, a DJ at Yellow Springs’ WYSO.
 259 Xenia Ave., Yellow Springs 45387, 937/767-7211, sunrisecafe.net

 Ohio Silver Co.: This shop specializes in jewelry from around the world set with unique stones.
-“We have Baltic amber from Poland, meteorite jewelry from Czechoslovakia, and Larimer jewelry, a blue stone you can only find in 1-square-mile of the Dominican Republic,” says owner Marcia Wallgren.
+“We have Baltic amber from Poland, meteorite jewelry from Czechoslovakia, and Larimer jewelry, a blue stone you can only find in 1-square-mile of the Dominican Republic,” owner Marcia Wallgren said in 2017.
 245 Xenia Ave., Yellow Springs 45387, 937/767-8261, facebook.com/ohiosilverco

 Photo credits: Peninsula by Kevin Kopanski, Milan by Cody York and Yellow Springs by Kelly Wilt